Interactive identification of individuals with positive treatment effect while controlling false discoveries: Introduction

 \subsection{Problem setup}

-Consider a sample with $n$ subjects.
+Suppose we have $n$ subjects in the dataset.
 Each subject $i$ has potential control outcome $Y_i^C$, potential treated outcome $Y_i^T$, and the treatment indicator~$A_{i}$ for $i \in [n] \equiv \{1,2,\dots,n\}$.
 Our results allow the potential outcomes to either be viewed as random variables or fixed.
 The treatment effect of subject $i$ is defined as $Y_i^T - Y_i^C$ and the observed outcome is $Y_i = Y_i^C(1 - A_i) + Y_i^T A_i$ under the standard causal assumption of consistency ($Y_i = Y_i^T$ when $A_i = 1$ and $Y_i = Y_i^C$ when $A_i = 0$).
 Person $i$'s covariate is denoted as $X_i$.
-This paper focuses on completely randomized experiments without interference: \begin{enumerate} \item[(i)] conditional on covariates, treatment assignments are independent coin flips:
+We first focus on Bernoulli randomized experiments without interference: \begin{enumerate} \item[(i)] conditional on covariates, treatment assignments are independent coin flips: